hgrano/HaXPath/README.md

 X.show (X.doubleSlash a # X.at "id" =. "abc") === "/descendant-or-self::node()/child::a[@id = 'abc']"
 ```

-Node the second argument to `#` must represent a boolean value, otherwise it will not type check.
+Note the second argument to `#` must represent a boolean value, otherwise it will not type check.

 `test/HaXPath/Test.hs` provides a variety of examples showing what can be done.